What Is Codeine?

 Call now to be connected to a compassionate treatment specialist.

 Despite the fact that it is weaker than most Opioids, someone recovering from an addiction to Codeine will still likely face the challenges of withdrawal.
+Codeine withdrawal is a necessary aspect of Codeine detox, an important step in overcoming Codeine addiction.
 Withdrawal occurs because the body has become so accustomed to the presence of Codeine that it can no longer function “normally” without it.
 When the drug is no longer present, the body’s system struggle to adapt.
 These can begin as soon as a few hours after the last dose and can include, but are not limited to:

 - Yawning and restlessness